abstools/abstools/website/src/site/sphinx/manual/modelapi.rst

   $ gen/erl/run -p 8080

-Shutting down the Model API
+Shutting down the model API
 ===========================

 When running a model with the model API activated, it will not return